 How to Fix OnePlus 5T Group Text Message Problems

-Oddly enough, countless users on the official forum are having problems sending and receiving text or picture (MMS) messages with the OnePlus 5T.
+Oddly enough, countless users on the official forum are still having problems sending and receiving text or picture (MMS) messages with the OnePlus 5T.
 This is a silly problem, but a problem nonetheless.

 The pre-installed text message application used by OnePlus does not support group messages or MMS.
 So all you need to do is download one of the many excellent 3rd party text message applications from the Google Play Store.
 We recommend Textra, as it has tons of options and custom colors for the notification LED.